rjbultitude/theconditionalorchestra/README.md

 May need to Upgrade to google maps 3 : https://developers.google.com/maps/documentation/javascript/v2tov3

 ###Bugs

-No playback on 1st load Safari - might be ok now

 After stop fade out is louder than normal playback, firefox only